For a "Community Stories" project created with a template and including an investment of $15,000.

 - Why are we telling this story?

 - What will this story do (what impact will it have)?

-The authoring tool used to create online exhibits includes three sections: a home page, the story pages (between 15 and 20) and the gallery (where each image, audio clip and video has its own page).
-It allows you to create an online exhibit in a user-friendly and intuitive template.
+The authoring tool includes three sections: a home page, the story pages (between 15 and 20) and the gallery (where each image, audio clip and video has its own page).

-NOTE: You are not required to provide the content described below in your proposal.
-It is presented to help you think about and calculate the costs of your project.
+Note: You are not required to provide the content described below in your proposal.
+It is presented here to help you plan your project and calculate costs.

 The home page includes the following: